water54/openlocate-android/README.md

 ## Usage

+### Optional configuration

+You can change the following parameters:
+- `OpenLocate.getInstance().setTransmissionInterval(long milliseconds)` specifies the interval at which location records are transmitted from the device.
+The default is 1 hour.
+Setting a smaller interval will result in more frequent transmission but higher battery usage.
+- `OpenLocate.getInstance().setLocationInterval(long milliseconds)` specifies the maximum interval before which a location update is requested from the device.
+The default is 3 minutes.
+- `OpenLocate.getInstance().setAccuracy(LocationAccuracy)` specifies the accuracy of location updates as described in the [Fused Location Provider API](https://developers.google.com/android/reference/com/google/android/gms/location/LocationRequest).
+For example:
+  * PRIORITY_HIGH_ACCURACY: this will return the finest location available e.g. more likely to use GPS
+  * PRIORITY_BALANCED_POWER_ACCURACY: returns approximately block-level accuracy (~100m)

 ### Initialization
 Configure where the SDK should send data to by building the configuration with appropriate URL and headers.
 Supply the configuration to the `initialize` method.
 Initialize OpenLocate in the `Application`